wso2/docs-choreo-dev/en/docs/devops/devops-portal.md

     ![Container mount information](../assets/img/devops-portal/container-mount-information.png){.cInlineImage-full}

-    This creates the storage and displays details of it in the **Volume Mounts** pane.
+    This creates the volume and displays details of it in the **Volume Mounts** pane.

     ![Volume mounts](../assets/img/devops-portal/volume-mounts.png){.cInlineImage-full}